-Hailing from the Great White North, clearly the idea of travelling in North America (literally) hits close to home for me.
+Hailing from the Great White North, the idea of travelling in North America (literally) hits close to home for me.
 Admittedly, I don’t feel the same pull towards visiting destinations close to home as more “exotic” places like Asia or even the more familiar streets of a European city.

 When to visit North America

-- Alternatively, the southern United States and Mexico can offer a reprieve from the cold in the winter months for northerners.
+- Alternatively, the southern United States and Mexico offer a reprieve from the cold in the winter months for northerners.

 Where to go in North America

 Much like the weather, in a continent as diverse and varied as North America, it’s impossible to sum up exactly what to expect.
-Moving across the continent, travellers can experience a seemingly endless area of landscapes from picture-perfect coasts to primeval forests to desolate deserts to swoon-worthy alpine scenery.
+Moving across the continent, travellers can experience a seemingly endless area of landscapes, from picture-perfect coasts to primeval forests to desolate deserts to swoon-worthy alpine scenery.

-As the second-biggest country in the world, Canada is a good bet to hedge upon if you’re looking to stock up a veritable lifetime of experiences.
-While cities like Vancouver, Montreal or Toronto come first to mind when planning a trip to Canada, they, undoubtedly, play second fiddle to the wealth of natural beauty found here.
+As the second-biggest country in the world, Canada is a good bet to hedge upon if you’re looking to stock up on a veritable lifetime of experiences.
+While cities like Vancouver, Montreal, or Toronto come first to mind when planning a trip to Canada, they, undoubtedly, play second fiddle to the wealth of natural beauty found here.

-Perhaps most compelling about Canada though is its diversity.
+Perhaps most compelling about Canada, though, is its diversity.
 Walk the streets of your favourite Canadian city and you’ll be as likely to stumble upon a curry house or ramen joint as a poutinerie.